CARO is excited to offer breast cancer survivorship care.

 • Don’t rush.
 Create a relaxed environment.
 Wear what makes you comfortable.

-• Use a vaginal moisturizer such as Replens long-lasting vaginal moisturizer two times per week.
-After 12 weeks of regular use, the vagina becomes more moist and elastic, much like women taking estrogen.
-Use a water based personal lubricant during intercourse.
+• Consider using a vaginal moisturizer such as Replens long-lasting vaginal moisturizer or Bonafide’s Revaree vaginal suppositories to improve vaginal moisture and elasticity.
+Use a water-based personal lubricant during intercourse.
 This can help alleviate vaginal dryness and pain during intercourse.

 • If you experience pain during intercourse, you may benefit from the use of a vaginal dilator and performing Kegel or pelvic floor exercises.
 Do NOT push through the pain during intercourse.
 Discuss solutions with your provider.